dkohlbre/qtt/README.md

 It doesn't have install yet, run it from the checkout directory.

 It should work on all x86_64 systems.

-Support for using QTT as a library should be ready soon.

 ./qtt.py --help is pretty helpful